SPerrott22/Deepcell-to-QuPath/README.md

 This pipeline was put together as part of my research under [Professor Willy Hugo](https://www.uclahealth.org/cancer/members/willy-hugo) at UCLA Health.

-Sincere appreciation for the support of the Image.SC Forum, especially Pete Bankhead for helping write some of these scripts and answering key questions about how to work with QuPath's scripting interface!
+Sincere appreciation for the support of the Image.SC Forum, especially Dr. Pete Bankhead for helping write some of these scripts and answering key questions about how to work with QuPath's scripting interface!

 Last Updated: February 10, 2024